General Purpose Vs Specific Purpose

 1. Identify your overall goal: What do you want to achieve with your communication?
 This establishes your general purpose.

 2. Define your target audience: Who are you trying to reach?
-Understanding your audience informs your message and choice of approach.
+Understanding your audience informs your message and choice of approach It's one of those things that adds up.
+Still holds up..

 3. Set specific, measurable, achievable, relevant, and time-bound (SMART) goals: This translates your general purpose into a specific purpose.